whitewizard85/multimodalEmotionRecognition/README.md

     └── test_leaky_visual_hypothesis.py  # DIAGNOSTIC ONLY -- tests the same for visual
 ```

-The two `test_leaky_*` scripts are deliberately included even though they
-demonstrate a *bug*, not a feature — they're what we used to quantify the
-leakage effect rather than just assert it mattered, and we think that's
-useful for anyone building a similar pipeline to be aware of. **Do not use
-their output as a real evaluation result** — they say so loudly in their
-own docstrings and console output.
+`test_leaky_hypothesis.py` and `test_leaky_visual_hypothesis.py` reproduce
+the leakage bug on purpose and print a warning that their output isn't a
+valid evaluation result.
+They're kept in the repo since they're what
+established how much the bug mattered, not because they're something to
+run for real numbers.

-`train_audio.py`, `train_visual.py`, and `train_visual_facenet.py` are kept
+`train_audio.py`, `train_visual.py`, and `train_visual_facenet.py` are the
-for transparency (they document the from-scratch and negative-result paths
+from-scratch and negative-result architectures that came before the final
-that led to the final architecture choices) but are not the models used in
+choices.
+They're kept for reference but aren't what produced the paper's
-the paper's reported results — see `train_audio_wav2vec2.py` and
+reported results — see `train_audio_wav2vec2.py` and
 `train_visual_resnet50.py` for those.

 ## Known limitations not yet addressed